 Step 1 – Sourcing

-The journey begins with responsible sourcing: Tiffany diamonds are mined in countries that include Australia, Botswana, Canada, Namibia, Russia and South Africa among others.
+The journey begins with ethically sourced diamonds: Tiffany diamonds are mined in countries that include Australia, Botswana, Canada, Namibia, Russia and South Africa among others.
 Next stop is Antwerp, Belgium, where each individual diamond’s origin is recorded, then sorted for size, color, clarity and fluorescence.

 Step 2 – Sorting

-Then it is off to cutting and polishing, at workshops in Mauritius, Botswana, Vietnam, Cambodia and Belgium.
+The next step is polishing and cutting diamonds, at workshops in Mauritius, Botswana, Vietnam, Cambodia and Belgium.
 Tiffany promises that such facilities offer safe and healthy work environments, and adhere to health and safety standards which, in many places, go above and beyond local laws.
 The company adds that it is also committed to hiring locally, investing in communities and providing a living wage for employees in developing countries.

 Step 3 – Cutting and Polishing